Skip to content

 Application Deadlines

 A new cohort of the MIPM program begins every fall.
-Applications for Autumn 2024 are now being accepted.
+Applications for the 2026–27 academic year are now open.
+Anyone who applies by January 15, 2026 will receive an early admission decision by February 2, 2026.

 Minimum Admission Requirements